Herzegovina: Modern history

 As a result of the Treaty of Berlin (1878), Herzegovina, along with Bosnia, were occupied by Austria-Hungary, only nominally remaining under Ottoman rule.

 The historical Herzegovina region in the Principality of Montenegro was known as East or Old Herzegovina.
 The Serb population of Herzegovina and Bosnia hoped for annexation to Serbia and Montenegro.
 The Franciscan order opened the first university in Herzegovina in 1895 in Mostar.

-In 1908, Austria-Hungary annexed the province, leading to the Bosnian Crisis, an international dispute which barely failed to precipitate a world war immediately, and was an important step in the buildup of international tensions during the years leading up to the First World War.
+In 1908, Austria-Hungary annexed the province, leading to the Bosnian Crisis, an international dispute which nearly triggered a general war and was an important step in the buildup of international tensions during the years leading up to the First World War.
 The assassination of the Archduke Franz Ferdinand came as a direct result of the resentment of the Serbs of Bosnia and Herzegovina against Austro-Hungarian rule.

 During World War I, Herzegovina was a scene of inter-ethnic conflict.
 During the war, the Austro-Hungarian government formed Šuckori, Muslim para-militia units. Šuckori units were especially active in Herzegovina.
 Persecution of Serbs conducted by the Austro-Hungarian authorities was the "first incidence of active 'ethnic cleansing' in Bosnia and Herzegovina".

 In 1918, Herzegovina became a part of the newly formed Kingdom of Serbs, Croats and Slovenes (later renamed Kingdom of Yugoslavia).
-In 1941 Herzegovina fell under the governance of the fascist axis puppet state Independent State of Croatia.
-During World War II, Herzegovina was a battleground between fascist Croat Ustaše, royalist Serb Četniks, and the communist Yugoslav Partisans; Herzegovina was a part of the Independent State of Croatia, administratively divided into the counties of Hum and Dubrava, then in 1945, Socialist Republic of Bosnia and Herzegovina became one of the republics of Socialist Federal Republic of Yugoslavia.
+In 1941 Herzegovina fell under the governance of the fascist axis puppet state Independent State of Croatia (NDH).
+During World War II, Herzegovina was a battleground between fascist Croat Ustaše, royalist Serb Četniks, and the communist Yugoslav Partisans; Herzegovina was administratively divided into the counties of Hum and Dubrava by the NDH.

+In 1945, Socialist Republic of Bosnia and Herzegovina became one of the republics of Socialist Federal Republic of Yugoslavia.
 It remained so until the breakup of Yugoslavia in the early 1990s.
 During the Bosnian War, large parts of western and central Herzegovina became part of the Croat republic of Herzeg-Bosnia (which later joined the Federation of Bosnia and Herzegovina) while eastern Herzegovina became a part of the Serb republic of Republika Srpska.